HIS251A TOPICS IN NEW JERSEY HISTORY (2016) (Approximately 1 hour)

 Provides a search of scholarly literature across many disciplines and sources, including theses, books, abstracts and articles.
 It is a fabulous starting point for the first stage of your research.

-Using Google Scholar, I searched for Maroons Jamaica -- This is the result of the search.
+Using Google Scholar, I searched for african americans new jersey -- This is the result of the search.
+When searching, think of alternate words, for example, "negro" instead of "african americans."
 Note that many of the results are not "full text."
 If the article is full text, there will be a link to the right of the search results indicating HTML or PDF access.
 Click the link.
-This is an example of using a PDF for access.

 Google Books also gives you limited access to books.
 However, many books that are out of copyright have been digitized and this often allows access to the full text primary sources.
 This is an example.